rails/rails/guides/source/active_support_core_extensions.md

 ### Duplicating

-The method `Array.deep_dup` duplicates itself and all objects inside recursively with Active Support method `Object#deep_dup`.
+The method `Array#deep_dup` duplicates itself and all objects inside recursively with Active Support method `Object#deep_dup`.
 It works like `Array#map` with sending `deep_dup` method to each object inside.

 ```ruby